 Hi there!
-Today, I want to launch a series of blog entries about sustainable practices in everyday life.
+Today, I want to publish a blog entry about sustainable practices in everyday life.
 I’m afraid, many people disregard that “individual social responsibility” is just as constitutive of sustainable development as “corporate social responsibility” (aka another stale buzzword).
 The latter, CSR, is rightly in the center of the debate of sustainable development, but the former should not be disregarded.

 Rewind: in 1992, there was the UN Conference on Environment and Development in Rio.
 A very important document was released on this Earth Summit: the Agenda 21.
 This singular document was a milestone for the protection of the environment and sustainability.
 In short, the Agenda 21 shows the current environmentally destructive course of modern Western civilisations quite comprehensively.
 In addition to that, it also shows alternative paths we should take to ensure a socially and ecologically sustainable development.
 However, the Agenda’s role is not exclusively informative, but also appelatory: in chapter 28, the authors appeal urgently to the audiences to implement the concepts of this document in their local community.
 Thus the Agenda’s maxim: “Think globally, act locally.“.